SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Abstract

 \section{Abstract}

 We present the photometric and spectroscopic evolution of SN~2022oqm, a nearby multi-peaked hydrogen- and helium-weak calcium-rich transient (\cart{}).
-SN~2022oqm was detected $19.9$~kpc from its host galaxy, the face-on spiral galaxy NGC~5875.
-Extensive spectroscopic coverage reveals a hot (T $\geq$ 40,000~K) continuum and carbon features observed $\sim$1~day after discovery, SN~Ic-like photospheric-phase spectra, and strong forbidden calcium emission starting 38~days after discovery.
+SN~2022oqm was detected $13.1$~kpc from its host galaxy, the face-on spiral galaxy NGC~5875.
+Extensive spectroscopic coverage reveals an early hot (T $\geq$ 40,000~K) continuum and carbon features observed $\sim$1~day after discovery, SN~Ic-like photospheric-phase spectra, and strong forbidden calcium emission starting 38~days after discovery.
 SN~2022oqm has a relatively high peak luminosity ($M_B = -17$~mag) for \carts{}, making it an outlier in the population.
-We determine that three power sources are necessary to explain SN~2022oqm's light curve, with each power source corresponding to a distinct peak in its light curve.
-The first peak of the light curve is powered by an expanding blackbody with a power law luminosity, consistent with shock cooling by circumstellar material.
-Subsequent peaks are powered by a double radioactive decay model, consistent with two separate sources of photons diffusing through an optically thick ejecta.
-From the optical light curve, we derive an ejecta mass and $\rm{^{56}Ni}$ mass of $\sim$0.89~M$_{\odot}$ and $\sim$0.09~M${_\odot}$, respectively.
-Detailed spectroscopic modeling reveals ejecta that is dominated by intermediate-mass elements, with signs that Fe-peak elements have been well-mixed.
-We discuss several physical origins for SN 2022oqm and favor a white dwarf progenitor model.
-The inferred ejecta mass points to a surprisingly massive white dwarf, challenging models of \cart{} progenitors.
+We determine that three power sources are necessary to explain the light curve (LC), with each corresponding to a distinct peak.
+The first peak is powered by an expanding blackbody with a power law luminosity, suggesting shock cooling by circumstellar material (CSM).
+Subsequent LC evolution is powered by a double radioactive decay model, consistent with two sources of photons diffusing through optically thick ejecta.
+From the LC, we derive an ejecta mass and $\rm{^{56}Ni}$ mass of $\sim$0.6~M$_{\odot}$ and $\sim$0.09~M${_\odot}$.
+Spectroscopic modeling $\sim$0.6~M$_{\odot}$ of ejecta, and with well-mixed Fe-peak elements throughout.
+We discuss several physical origins for SN 2022oqm and find either a surprisingly massive white dwarf progenitor or a peculiar stripped envelope model could explain SN 2022oqm.
+A stripped envelope explosion inside a dense, hydrogen- and helium-poor CSM, akin to SNe Icn, but with a large 56Ni mass and small CSM mass could explain SN 2022oqm.
+Alternatively, helium detonation on an unexpectedly massive white dwarf could also explain SN 2022oqm.

 \keywords{supernovae: general --- supernovae: individual (SN~2022oqm) --- White dwarf stars (1799) --- Binary stars (154)}